 The overall goal of the industrial hygiene M.S. program is to train individuals to prevent occupational disease and injury in industry, environmental, and occupational sectors.
 The M.S. curriculum is designed to prepare students philosophically and technically to practice the art and science of industrial hygiene.

-The Ph.D. program in industrial hygiene trains individuals to conduct and supervise research or to manage advanced applied programs in academic, governmental, or private industrial hygiene settings.
+The Ph.D. in Occupational and Environmental Health with a concentration in Industrial Hygiene trains individuals to conduct and supervise research or to manage advanced applied programs in academic, governmental, or private industrial hygiene settings.
 The overall goal of the program is to contribute to occupational disease prevention and injury prevention in industrial, environmental or agricultural sectors.

 Student Interaction and Program Integration